Device-independent certification of non-classical joint measurements via causal models: Abstract

 \section{Abstract}

 Quantum measurements are crucial for quantum technologies and give rise to some of the most classically counter-intuitive quantum phenomena.
-As such, the ability to certify the presence of genuinely non-classical measurements in a device-independent fashion is vital.
-However, previous work has either been non-device-independent, or has relied on post-selection.
+As such, the ability to certify the presence of genuinely non-classical joint measurements in a device-independent fashion is vital.
+However, previous work has either been non-device-independent, or has relied on post-selection---the ability to discard all runs of an experiment in which a specific event did not occur.
 In the case of entanglement, the post-selection approach applies an entangled measurement to independent states and post-selects the outcome, inducing non-classical correlations between the states that can be device-independently certified using a Bell inequality.
 That is, it certifies measurement non-classicality not by what it \emph{is}, but by what it \emph{does}.
 This paper remedies this discrepancy by providing a novel notion of what measurement non-classicality \emph{is}, which, in analogy with Bell's theorem, corresponds to measurement statistics being incompatible with an underlying classical causal model.
 It is shown that this provides a more fine-grained notion of non-classicality than post-selection, as it certifies the presence of non-classicality that cannot be revealed by examining post-selected outcomes alone.

 Quantum measurements are a key resource behind most quantum technologies \cite{sangouard2011quantum} and, moreover, they reveal some of the most startling non-classical features of quantum theory \cite{branciard2010characterizing, mazurek2016experimental}.
 Indeed, performing joint quantum measurements on composite systems is a key feature behind quantum teleportation, superdense coding, metrology, cryptography \cite{lee2018towards}, quantum repeaters \cite{sangouard2011quantum}, and quantum networks more generally.
 Hence the ability to certify the non-classical nature of quantum measurements is vitally important for the functioning of quantum technology and additionally, for understanding some of the fundamental differences between quantum and classical physics.
 Moreover, as the manufacturers of quantum measurement devices may not always be trusted, such certifications should be device-independent.
 That is, they should rely only on output measurement statistics rather than any intrinsic quantum properties, such as knowledge of the underlying Hilbert space dimension.